nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 }
 {% endhighlight %}

-The `broadcast_address` and `tcp_port` should be used to connect to an `nsqd` producer.
-Because, by design, `nsqlookupd` instances don't coordinate their lists of producers, the client library should union the lists it received from all `nsqlookupd` queries to build the final list of `nsqd` producers to connect to.
+The `broadcast_address` and `tcp_port` should be used to connect to an `nsqd`.
+Because, by design, `nsqlookupd` instances don't share or coordinate their data, the client library should union the lists it received from all `nsqlookupd` queries to build the final list of `nsqd` to connect to.
 The `broadcast_address:tcp_port` combination should be used as the unique key for this union.

-A periodic timer should be used to repeatedly poll the configured `nsqlookupd` so that consumers will automatically discover new producers.
-The client library should automatically initiate connections to all newly found `nsqd` producers.
+A periodic timer should be used to repeatedly poll the configured `nsqlookupd` so that consumers will automatically discover new `nsqd`.
+The client library should automatically initiate connections to all newly discovered instances.

 When client library execution begins it should bootstrap this polling process by kicking off an initial set of requests to the configured `nsqlookupd` instances.

 ## <a name="connection_handling">Connection Handling</a>

-Once a consumer has an `nsqd` producer to connect to (via discovery or manual configuration), it should open a TCP connection to `broadcast_address:port`.
+Once a consumer has an `nsqd` to connect to (via discovery or manual configuration), it should open a TCP connection to `broadcast_address:port`.
 A separate TCP connection should be made to each `nsqd` for each topic the consumer wants to subscribe to.

 When connecting to an `nsqd` instance, the client library should send the following data, in order: